AdventHealth: Testifying to government

-On August 26, it was announced that the morgues at AdventHealth Central Florida Division were at capacity.
-To solve this problem 10 of its hospitals were using rented coolers.
-AdventHealth blamed funeral homes for the backlog.
-For a better fix to the problem the hospital network ordered 14 portable morgues which would hold 168 cadavers.

-On August 31, AdventHealth Central Florida Division announced that it would return to "red status" on September 1, which will allow outpatient surgeries to resume.

-On September 9, AdventHealth Central Florida Division moved to "yellow status" and resumed 85 percent to 90 percent of its operations.
-This will allow it to schedule new surgeries to maximize its capacity.

-On September 15, AdventHealth Central Florida Division announced it would move to move to "green status" on September 16 and patients will no longer have their surgeries deferred or rescheduled.

-In early October 2021, researchers from AdventHealth Research Institute, Oak Ridge National Laboratory and the University of Tennessee discovered that Ondansetron lowered the mortality rate among COVID-19 patients on ventilators.

-On December 2, AdventHealth stopped requiring its employees from being vaccinated against COVID-19.
-The hospital network did this after a federal judges in Missouri and Louisiana blocked the Centers for Medicare & Medicaid Services, which had required healthcare workers to be vaccinated.

-Later in early January 2022, the United States Supreme Court upheld the vaccine mandate.

-On January 17, AdventHealth began restricting patients to one visitor a day at six hospitals in the Tampa Bay area.

 AdventHealth Orchestra

 In July 2020, the AdventHealth Orchestra was founded at AdventHealth Orlando by Richard Hickam.
-It is made up of sixty employees who play percussion instruments, string instruments and wind instruments.

-The orchestra had its first concert in November 2021, at the Dr. Phillips Center for the Performing Arts it was in honor of those who died of COVID-19.
-The AdventHealth Orchestra also had Christmas concerts at Disney Springs and Orlando Union Rescue Mission.
+It is made up of sixty employees.
+The orchestra had its first concert in November 2021, at the Dr. Phillips Center for the Performing Arts, honoring those who died of COVID-19.
+The AdventHealth Orchestra performed Christmas concerts at Disney Springs and Orlando Union Rescue Mission.

 Brain-eating amoebas test

-On September 1, 2022, it was announced that physicians at AdventHealth Central Florida Division developed a new five hour test for brain-eating amoebas.
+On September 1, 2022, it was announced that physicians at AdventHealth Central Florida Division developed a new five-hour test for brain-eating amoebas.
 The test detects the three most common amoebas contracted from sources of freshwater.
-Before the new test the laboratory specimens from hospitals were preserved and transported to the Centers for Disease Control and Prevention in Atlanta.
-The Smelski family who lost their son from a brain-eating amoeba worked with AdventHealth to develop the test.
+Before the new test, the laboratory specimens from hospitals were preserved and transported to the Centers for Disease Control and Prevention in Atlanta.
+The Smelski family, who lost their son to a brain-eating amoeba, worked with AdventHealth to develop the test.

 Partnerships and sponsorships

 Seminole County Sheriff's Office

-On October 24, 2019, AdventHealth and the Seminole County Sheriff's Office announced a partnership to fight the opioid crises in Seminole County.
-On March 8, 2021, the AdventHealth Hope & Healing Center opened close to Florida State Road 436 across from the Seminole County Jail in Sanford, Florida. and a second treatment center will open in Altamonte Springs, Florida.
+On October 24, 2019, AdventHealth and the Seminole County Sheriff's Office announced a partnership to fight the opioid crisis in Seminole County.
+On March 8, 2021, the AdventHealth Hope & Healing Center opened across from Seminole County Jail in Sanford, Florida.
+A second treatment center was planned for Altamonte Springs, Florida.